Tenant fees ban

 Smoke detectors / carbon monoxide detectors

-ALL rental properties must have at least one working smoke detector on each floor.
-This applies to ALL tenancies, whether new or existing.
+All rental properties must have at least one working smoke detector on each floor.

 A good reference will include an identity check to ensure the tenant is who they say they are, confirmation of their employment status and current salary (and therefore their ability to pay the rent), as well as their history of paying rent in the past.
 It will also include both employer and landlord references, details of any bankruptcies & County Court Judgements (known as CCJ’s – a formal court decision that money is owed) and their previous credit history.